-Keep reading or if you like to watch video - Jump straight to the video
+Keep reading or if you like to watch video - Jump straight to the "Guide to Pork Ribs" video

 When you are new to all things BBQ you can definitely feel overwhelmed by the lingo, times, and temps.
 Luckily I have Ryan Lane to break it all down and step by step guide me in smoking pork ribs.